MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordUrls.md

 ## <a name="getfinalurl"></a>getFinalUrl
-Returns the keyword's final URL.
-The final URL represents the actual landing page for your ad.
+Gets the keyword's final URL.
+This is the URL of the webpage that the user is taken to when they click your ad.

-Final URLs follow the same override rules as destination URLs.
-For example, a final URL at the keyword level overrides the final URL at the ad level.
+The same override rules apply as elsewhere.
+For example, specifying a keyword's final URL overrides the ad's final URL.

 ### Returns
 |Type|Description|